The late Freddie Gray, somewhat overshadowed by his arrest record

 The video of the arrest shows Gray was taken down by officers, hardly a case of “not resisting.”
 Furthermore, Gray was formally charged not with fleeing or resisting, but with possessing an illegal knife [What Freddie Gray’s knife says about police power in America, by Patrik Jonsson, Christian Science Monitor, May 7, 2015].

 This arrest resulted from the engaged, “broken windows” style policing that liberals, including former Baltimore mayor and progressive hero Martin O’ Malley were boasting about not long ago.
 Gray brought this result upon himself through his long criminal career, fleeing officers, resisting, and then thrashing about in the police van.

 During his time in the police van, Gray reportedly asked for an inhaler and at another point said he could not breathe.
 However, the cause of death was the catastrophic injury he sustained when he struck his head.
 If a crime was committed here, it was involuntary homicide and should be laid at the feet of those officers who did not properly secure him or provide aid after Gray’s injury.

 So why are the white officers who originally detained him being charged?
 Because the black State’s Attorney appears intent on conducting a jihad against white police officers who proactively enforce the law against black criminals.
 And her allies in the legal profession are celebrating the implications:

-But then, as we see with our nation-breaking (and wage-suppressing) immigration policy, the Left is not interested in taking care of its constituents
+But then, as we see with our nation-breaking (and wage-suppressing) immigration policy, the Left is not interested in taking care of its constituents—only punishing its enemies.

 The blogger Federale (Email him) is a 4th generation Californian and a veteran of federal law enforcement, including service in the legacy Immigration and Naturalization Service, the Department of Homeland Security, and other federal law enforcement agencies.